 How can I find out my UFID number?

 You can obtain your UFID number on–line by clicking on the "Click here to look up your UFID using your GatorLink ID and password" in the “What’s my UFID?” pannel.
-As a security measure, you must provide your GatorLink username and password, or SSN and birth date.
+As a security measure, you must provide your GatorLink username and password.
 You may also find your UFID number in the myUFL portal under My Account > My Roles.

 Do I need a Gator 1 Card?